Project: Kirknewton Solar and BESS Farm

 Public engagement

-• We are committed to maintaining open communication channels with local communities, councils and other stakeholders, to discuss the development of the project and use of the community benefit fund.
+• We are committed to maintaining open communication channels with local communities, councils and other stakeholders, to discuss the development of the project and the use of the community benefit fund.

 • 1-1 briefing meetings with elected representatives.